-Function: "S/W RAID E-mail notification "
+Function: S/W RAID E-mail notification

-It is possible to send notification by e-mail about events on software RAID arrays (e.g. rebuild started, rebuild finished, span is active).
-In order to do so please check Send array events.
+To send notification by e-mail about events on software RAID arrays (e.g. rebuild started, rebuild finished, span is active).
+To do this please check Send array events.

-- note In order to "Send array events" you must enable E-mail notification in "setup" → "administrator". - If you check "Include resyncing/recovering progress" you will be informed about progress of resync/rebuild if it is currently running.
+- note To be able to enable "Send array events" you must enable "E-mail notification" in setup → administrator. - If you check "Include resyncing/recovering progress" you will be informed about progress of resync/rebuild if it is currently running.
 An e-mail will be send for every 20 % completed. - If you check "Include array status" to every event will be added the status of event-related array.